adamjasinski/BasketApi/README.md

 - Update item quantity in the basket
 - Remove an item from the basket
 - Remove all items from the basket
+- Resource access authorization - a user can't access baskets of other users

 ## Assumptions:
 - Basket operations for unauthenticated users aren't supported